isabellachen/resume/resume.md

 > ##### React/Redux + Chrome Extensions API + NodeJS

 A Chrome extension that lets users save urls to markers on a personal instance of Google Maps.
 While planning for road trips, I often save bookmarks to many websites which I then reference later.
 However, it's difficult to know the locations the websites refer to.
 This Chrome extension helps users locate the places that the websites refer to on a map.
+[Check out the demo](https://www.youtube.com/watch?v=Y9YJI_ZZ2VQ&t=1s)!

 ![map-marklet-popup](./assets/map-marklet-popup.png)